 Details of charges are set out in the Services Facilities Statement.
+Please refer to chapter 5

 7.3.2.5 Access Conditions

 Please refer to chapter 3 for information relating to access conditions.

 7.3.2.6 Capacity Allocation

 Platform heights at all stations on the main rail network in Great Britain are generally higher than those encountered on railways in continental Europe.
 The stepping distance (both vertical and horizontal) between platforms and trains is part of the consideration afforded in the course of acceptance of new rolling stock onto the network.